 By default, the software inside your TV is turned off or unlocked.
-For instructions to lock V-Chip, see below.
+For instructions to lock V-Chip, see the next page.

 Note: Parental control settings are not available for HDMI or CMP1 or 2 inputs.

 How V-Chip Works for USA and Canada